The Magnus representation and homology cobordism groups of homology cylinders: Introduction

 \section{Introduction}

 Let $\Sigma_{g,1}$ be a compact connected oriented surface of genus $g$ with one boundary component.
 A {\it homology cylinder} over $\Sigma_{g,1}$ is a homology cobordism between two copies of $\Sigma_{g,1}$ together with a boundary parametrization.
-The set of homology cylinders has a natural product operation given by stacking, so that it forms a monoid denoted by $\mathcal{C}_{g,1}$.
+The set of all isomorphism classes of homology cylinders has a natural product operation given by stacking, so that it forms a monoid denoted by $\mathcal{C}_{g,1}$.
 The study of the monoid $\mathcal{C}_{g,1}$ was initiated by Goussarov \cite{gou} and Habiro \cite{habiro} in their theory of clasper surgery and finite type invariants of 3-dimensional manifolds.
 In their study, a quotient group of the monoid by clasper surgery equivalence was introduced and its structure was intensively clarified in Massuyeau-Meilhan \cite{mm1,mm2} and Habiro-Massuyeau \cite{hm}.

 On the other hand, Garoufalidis and Levine \cite{gl} introduced another equivalence relation by considering homology cobordisms of homology cylinders and they defined the quotient group $\mathcal{H}_{g,1}$ called the {\it homology cobordism group} of homology cylinders.
-To understand the structure of the group $\mathcal{H}_{g,1}$ is considered to be important because it is quite likely that the structure provides an efficient way of understanding the set of homology cobordism classes of 3-dimensional manifolds as the braid group contributes to knot theory.
-In this paper, we focus on this group $\mathcal{H}_{g,1}$ (and its generalization to higher dimensional cases).
+Investigating the structure of the group $\mathcal{H}_{g,1}$ is considered to be important because it provides an efficient way of understanding the set of homology cobordism classes of 3-dimensional manifolds as the braid group contributes to knot theory.
+In this paper, we focus on this group $\mathcal{H}_{g,1}$ as well as its generalization to higher dimensional cases.